 Will I need planning permission?

 A mobile home is not technically a dwelling for planning purposes.
 Depending where you are planning to site the mobile home, you may need to seek planning permission.
-If you’re looking to put a mobile home within the curtilage of your home – for example if you want to use it for guests to sleep in while they are visiting – you should not need planning approval.
-However if it is to be a holiday home, perhaps on a separate piece of land you own or have permission to stay on, then you may well need permission.
+If you’re looking to put a mobile home within the curtilage of your home – for example if you want to use it for guests to sleep in while they are visiting – you should not need planning approval, however a Lawful Development Certificate may be the best approach to consider.
+Then if you sell your house, a buyer has certainty that the mobile home is legal.
+If it is to be a holiday home, perhaps on a separate piece of land you own or have permission to stay on, then you will usually need full planning permission.
 It is always best to check with your local planning authority.
-A Lawful Development Certificate may be the best approach to consider.

-I want to build this myself, what is included in a log mobile kit?
+I want to build this myself, so what is included in a log mobile kit?